 “I wasn’t planning on killing him or anything,” Travis muttered defensively.
 “I just wanted the fucker to know he’s not welcome anywhere near Katy or this ranch again.”

-Setting his bottle aside, Ben stretched his arm up towards the towel rack and managed to pull the washcloth down with the tips of his fingers.
+Setting his bottle aside, Ben stretched his arm up towards the towel rack, grabbed the washcloth down with the tips of his fingers.
 After soaking the cloth in the soapy water, he proceeded to scrub Travis with it.
 “Sit forward a little,” he prompted and ran the washcloth over his back and shoulders and down each arm.
 He scrubbed Travis’ chest and belly and continued down as far as he could reach from his position behind him.
 While leaning forward, he kissed Travis’ neck.
 Sucked on the top of his collarbone.
 Whispered, “Just take it easy, babe.
 Relax.”
-Encircled the washcloth around his cock and softly caressed his testicles, not aiming to arouse him but just provide some pleasant sensations.
+Encircled the washcloth around his cock and softly caressed his balls, not aiming to arouse him but just provide some pleasant sensations.

 “Mm, that feels nice…” Travis responded.
 “You’re being awfully kind to me, Mansfield.
 All things considered.
 I wouldn’t have expected it.”